sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 - COSO
 - HITRUST CSF

-### 48. Consider you are in the internal network of a organization, you need to find the Operating System of another machine in the same network without using any tools.
+### 48. Consider you are in the internal network of an organization, you need to find the Operating System of another machine in the same network without using any tools.
 What command would you use under a Windows Environment?
 `systeminfo /s`.

 ### 49. State BYOD and its merits and demerits.